 The Department of English is home to The National Poetry Foundation, an internationally recognized center for fostering the study of modern and contemporary poetry.
 The National Poetry Foundation publishes numerous books on poets and poetry, and a scholarly journal, Paideuma.

-Stolen Island is a literary magazine edited and published by the graduate students in the Department of English.
-Stolen Island publishes a wide variety of work, including poetry and fiction by the graduate community, interviews with nationally recognized writers, photography, and visual art.
+Ursa Literary Review is a literary magazine edited and published by the graduate students in the Department of English.
+Ursa publishes a wide variety of work, including poetry and fiction by the graduate community, interviews with nationally recognized writers, photography, and visual art.

 The Open Field is a literary magazine devoted to publishing poetry, prose, mixed-genre writing, and visual art by the undergraduate community at the University of Maine.
 The Open Field is run by a rotating group of English students in the creative writing concentration, who make all of the aesthetic and editorial decisions.